-She is the author of Virtual Teams: Mastering Communication and Collaboration in the Digital Age and is co-author (with Charles Naquin) of The Essentials of Job Negotiations: Proven Strategies for Getting What You Want (with Charles Naquin) and Distracted: Staying Connected without Losing Focus (with Jennifer Gibbs), and Negotiating at Home: Essential Steps for Reaching Agreement with Your Kids (with Mary Kern).
+She is the author of Virtual Teams: Mastering Communication and Collaboration in the Digital Age and is the co-author of each The Essentials of Job Negotiations: Proven Strategies for Getting What You Want (with Charles Naquin) and Distracted: Staying Connected without Losing Focus (with Jennifer Gibbs), and Negotiating at Home: Essential Steps for Reaching Agreement with Your Kids (with Mary Kern).
 A book on The New Era of Virtual Work (with Mason Ameri) is forthcoming.
 Other published work appears in journals such as Organizational Behavior and Human Decision Processes, Journal of Applied Psychology, Harvard Business Review, Sloan Management Review, Group Dynamics, and Social Justice Research.

 Ph.D., Northwestern University; Organization Behavior